An1k4et/WorkNest-EMS/README.md

 ### 🔹 Integrated Chatbot (Global Access)
 - A chatbot integrated across **all application pages** without code duplication.
-- Provides interactive support and guides employees through system actions.
+- Provides query related to employee by interacting with database using RAG (Retrival Augemented Generation).
 - Inspired by enterprise solutions, ensuring **seamless communication** within the app.

 ### 🔹 Additional Features